 The Harvard and MIT lawsuits highlight the expensive costs to businesses who find themselves caught in web accessibility claims.
 Businesses who are already facing web accessibility challenges should consider settling the matter early on if possible to help reduce costs and maintain a positive relationship with the public.
 Further, settlements allow companies to focus its resources on improving their website’s accessibility to minimize the risk of further claims.

 Kaufman Dolowich & Voluck recently assisted in reaching a favorable settlement for the American Heart Association in a web accessibility case that ultimately helped to reduce costs while maintaining favorable optics for the nonprofit.
+The firm has since been involved in counseling and defending numerous other businesses which have been hit with demand letters or lawsuits alleging noncompliant web sites.
 If your business is facing web accessibility challenges, or you have questions regarding your business’ potential liability, Kaufman Dolowich & Voluck is equipped to help.

 4816-4901-1246, v.
 1